What I Did on My Summer Vacation

 - Identify two or three faculty members you would like to meet.
 Develop a list of questions you can ask them.
 While some faculty may not be available during the summer, others are, and they will be happy to hear from students with an interest in their discipline.

-- If you're not already participating in an internship, visit the Career and Internship Center website and learn what steps to take to be competitive for an internship next summer.
+- If you're not already participating in an internship, visit the Gwen M. Greene Career and Internship Center (check their website for drop-in hours) and learn what steps to take to be competitive for an internship next summer.

 - Who are your mentors?
 You might already know faculty, staff, family friends, and others who can share their stories and help support your personal development.
 If not, make it your goal to get to know at least one faculty member each semester of the coming year.